sindhuja2304/AmesHousingData/README.md

 The data set occupies the size of 1.49 MB.

 **PROPOSED SOLUTION**
-The data set is created for building the regression model.
+The data set is created for building the regression model.A simple model can be built by using only few variables.A complicated model can be built using any number of variables.

 **BENCHMARK MODEL**
 A naive benchmark model would be the linear regression model.

 **PERFORMANCE METRIC**
-The accuracy of the model can be assessed using
+We can assess the accuracy of the model using Mean Square Error(MSE),Mean Absolute deviation.